jpillora/overseer/README.md

 	* Therefore, `Addresses` can only be changed by restarting the main process.
 * Currently shells out to `mv` for moving files because `mv` handles cross-partition moves unlike `os.Rename`.
 * Only supported on darwin and linux.
+* Package `init()` functions will run twice on start, once in the main process and once in the child process.

 ### More documentation